yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 - [OpenZeppelin cairo contracts](https://github.com/OpenZeppelin/cairo-contracts/)

+[comment]: TODO add install ZKSync dockerized L1-L2 or in-memory-node if/when necesarry, for make tests

 ## Deploy Payment Registry (on Ethereum)

 First, the Ethereum smart contract must be deployed.
 For Ethereum the deployment process